 Lifetime warranty for loss of rate or breakage.

-Works best with ZL1 front and rear sway bars and powergridinc end links (available separately).
+Works best with ZL1 front and rear sway bars and Powergrid end links (available seperately).

 Some words from John Powell -creator, Marc Campbell and Evan McClure– Hyperco EngineersWe assumed the car would be most often driven with a maximum of two people, weighing around 200-140 lbs each; full tank of gas; basic safety kit and tools in trunk.
 The car would be used for daily driving and potential track use, and not used for towing or extreme load situations.
 Tires would be street specific performance tires, or “R” compound tires, perhaps occasionally racing slicks for limited track use.We measured multiple cars to determine build quality and suspension parameters.
 We studied the range of travel of the suspension components; and decided to produce a spring that would run trouble free with Magnetic Ride control.
 Additionally, our springs would fit properly on OEM struts and shocks including MRC, but also fit our own tuned damping struts and shocks, which we plan to, offer in the near future.
 Finally, we tested the latest GM Multimatic Chevy performance suspension components.